HoldenLab/holdenlab.github.io/_pages/opportunities.md

 # Equality statement

 In the Holden lab, we welcome and celebrate diversity in all its forms.
-We particularly welcome applications from women, BAME individuals or persons from backgrounds otherwise underrepresented in STEM.
+We particularly welcome applications from women, BAME individuals or persons from backgrounds otherwise historically underrepresented in STEM.